 Table of Contents

+This article is about How to do an interview with a video game developer.
 Most rock fans sooner or later take up the guitar, and soccer fans attend matches and try to learn as much as possible about their favorite players.
 Those who have played hundreds of hours in GTA and driven thousands of miles in NFS have probably thought at least once about who and how their favorite games were created.
 And if information about rock stars and soccer players is more accessible, there are not so many interviews with famous developers of computer games.
 We required some essay writer help and tips on interviewing a video game developer to make it fascinating both for the audience and the interviewee.

 Before you go to the interview, try to find as much information about your interviewee as possible.
 Google the name and find out what games and projects they have worked on.
 You might even be able to find their CVs or see their LinkedIn profiles to learn a little more about their experience.